 San Francisco is an incredible city to visit.
 There is the Golden Gate Bridge, Chinatown, and Alcatraz that draw thousands of tourists to the city throughout the year.
 The almost idyllic weather the majority of the year, the spectacular scenery, food, and shopping even convince some people to stay in the city by the bay.

-There are other things that draw people to San Francisco.
+Other things draw people to San Francisco, though.
 Countless people venture to the city in hopes of encountering a ghost or two.

-Let’s look a little bit closer at some of the most haunted hotels in San Francisco, CA.
+So let’s look a little bit closer at some of the most haunted hotels in San Francisco!

 Built in 1908 as the Golden West Hotel, the Union Square Hotel is one of the most historic hotels in San Francisco.
-Located right on the edge of Union Square you could not be in a more central of locations!
+Located right on the edge of Union Square, you could not be in a more central location!

 During prohibition, there was a 10,000 square foot speakeasy built underneath the hotel called The Golden Bubble.
-The original features of this elegant space still stand to this day, but it’s now used as a storage area.
+This elegant space’s original features still stand to this day, but it’s now used as a storage area.
 Who knows what drama unfolded down there!

 The lady ghost in room 207 isn’t the only female ghost to haunt the hotel.
-Back in the early 1900s a young girl committed suicide, jumping from the 7th-floor window and dying on impact in what is now the hotel parking lot.
+In the early 1900s, a young girl committed suicide, jumping from the 7th-floor window and dying on impact in the hotel parking lot.
 Guests and staff have witnessed her spirit lurking in corridors and roaming throughout the hotel.

 The beautiful and historic Victorian-style Queen Anne Hotel is unlike many others in San Francisco.
 It has charm, an excellent location, and is one of the quieter hotels in the city.
 It even survived the horrific San Francisco earthquake of 1906, which destroyed a great deal of the city.